 Our Board is currently composed of nine directors, five of whom our Board has determined are independent under the corporate governance listing standards of the New York Stock Exchange and our Governance Guidelines (see "Tredegar's Board of Directors" beginning on page 6 of this proxy statement).
-The primary mission of our Board is to represent and protect the interests of our shareholders by overseeing management and acting in the best interest of Tredegar and our shareholders.
-Our Board has a non-executive Chairman whose duties and responsibilities are separate and distinct from those of our Chief Executive Officer.
+The primary mission of our Board is to represent and protect the interests of our shareholders by overseeing management and acting in the best interests of Tredegar and our shareholders.
+Our Board has an independent, non-executive Chairman whose duties and responsibilities are separate and distinct from those of our Chief Executive Officer.
 The responsibilities of the standing committees of our Board are addressed separately in this proxy statement.

-In addition to charters for each of the standing committees of our Board, our corporate governance structure is enhanced with a set of Governance Guidelines and a comprehensive Code of Conduct, each as described below.
+In addition to charters for the Audit Committee, the Executive Compensation Committee and the Nominating and Governance Committee of our Board, our corporate governance structure is enhanced with a comprehensive Code of Conduct and a set of Governance Guidelines, each as described below.